kirubeltadesse/sap-core/README.md

 coverage run --omit='*/Doc/*' manage.py test
 ```

-Now you can run the command below and open the html file in your fevorite edit and see what tests are missing
+Now you can run the command below open the HTML file in your favorite edit and see what tests are missing

 ```bash
 coverage html